spine-tools/SpineOpt.jl/docs/src/implementation_details/how_to_write_a_constraint.md

 I guess it's about time we finally start writing our constraint.
 We will split our code in two functions:

-- A function that receives a SpineOpt model object `m` and returns an `Array` containing all the constraint indices.
+- A function that receives a JuMP `Model` object `m` and returns an `Array` containing all the constraint indices.
-- A function that receives a SpineOpt model object `m` and adds the constraint to it.
+- A function that receives a JuMP `Model` object `m` and adds the constraint to it.

 Let's start with dummy versions of these functions so we can appreciate the infrastructure: